Modules

 Unbounded store modules are discouraged. store modules shouldn't be used as an infinite bucket to dump data into.

-Notable facts and use cases for working store modules include:
+Notable facts and use cases for working with store modules include:

 Defining Modules